History of Lake Tahoe in Timeline

 1963: Introduction of Opossum Shrimp

-In 1963, opossum shrimp (Mysis diluviana) were introduced to Lake Tahoe to enhance the food supply for the introduced Kokanee salmon.
+In 1963, opossum shrimp (Mysis diluviana) were introduced to Lake Tahoe to enhance the food supply for the Kokanee salmon.

-1969: Lake Tahoe warming
+1969: Lake Tahoe warming trend began

-Analysis of temperature records in Lake Tahoe showed that the lake warmed (between 1969 and 2002) at an average rate of 0.027 °F (0.015 °C) per year.
+Analysis of temperature records in Lake Tahoe has shown that the lake warmed between 1969 and 2002 at an average rate of 0.027 °F (0.015 °C) per year.

-1969: Expansion of Cal-Neva Lodge
+1969: Cal-Neva Expansion

-1969: Tahoe Regional Planning Agency established
+1969: Creation of Tahoe Regional Planning Agency

 1970: Lake Tahoe mixing depth